 - Stilton – this has a stronger flavor than Gorgonzola.
 It has a strong smell and taste.
 This can make your salad dressing smell off, I would not recommend using this if you are going to store your salad dressing for more than one or two days.

 - American – one popular variety is Maytag blue cheese.
-It is made with homgonized milk.
+It is made with homogenized milk.
 It has a well balanced flavor, and is also excellent for salad dressing making.

 Homemade is so much better than store-bought because it is made with simple ingredients:

-- Blue Cheese – Maytag, and other blue cheeses made in the USA are perfect for this recipe, they are creamy, and have the right armount of sharpness.
+- Blue Cheese – Maytag, and other blue cheeses made in the USA are perfect for this recipe, they are creamy, and have the right amount of sharpness.

-- Sour cream – makes the dressing creamly
+- Sour cream – makes the dressing creamy

-- Mayonnaise – if you have access to Duke’s mayonnaise, it packs a lot of flavor, my second favorite is Hellman’s or Best Foods (depends on where you live.)
+- Mayonnaise – if you have access to Duke’s mayonnaise, it packs a lot of flavors, my second favorite is Hellman’s or Best Foods (depends on where you live.)

 - Dry mustard – gives the dressing some edge